Seaview Square Mall: Current

 Value City had since went out of business in 2008 and was demolished in 2016.
 Today, the space is occupied by Homesense and Sierra Trading Post.

 On May 31, 2018, Sears announced plans to close the store in September, as part of a plan to close 63 stores nationwide.
 Sears was the last of the original anchors to close.
+An At Home and an Amazon warehouse have since replaced levels 1 & 2 of Sears, respectively.

 In 2019 Wharton announced an additional expansion to include Marshalls and Home Goods bringing the center's occupancy to over 98%.

 On November 25, 2019, A.C.
 Moore announced the it would close 145 stores, including the one at Seaview.